Get Started with OpenClaw

 openclaw status

-7. Start gateway if needed
+7. Start the gateway if needed

 openclaw gateway start